seasketch/python-sap-map/docs/install.md

 # Installation and Usage

-A Docker recipe is available to install `sapmap` in an isolated virtual environment on your local computer with all dependencies.
+A Docker recipe is available to install `heatmap` in an isolated virtual environment on your local computer with all dependencies.
 In the future, a published module may be made available.

 1. First install and start [Docker Desktop](https://www.docker.com/) on your local computer.
 Windows, MacOS, Linux are all supported.